 - Collect The Right Documents: Even though alternative financing is easier than conventional financing, you’re going to need the right documents for approval.
-You should prepare ownership/entity documents of your business, your entity balance sheets, along with the relevant plans and proof of liquidity.
+You should prepare ownership/entity documents of your business, and your entity balance sheets, along with the relevant plans and proof of liquidity.

-- Create A Project Plan: You will need to have an effective and approved loan exit strategy as well as renovation/conversion plan in order to secure funding.
+- Create A Project Plan: You will need to have an effective and approved loan exit strategy as well as a renovation/conversion plan in order to secure funding.

 - Present A Memorandum Or Pitch Deck: You may have a face-to-face meeting with the lender where you’ll have to present your project plan.
 Creating a memorandum or a pitch deck will make this meeting more productive.

 - Focus on Your Staff: Like conventional financing institutions, alternative financing institutions also get swayed by the quality of your workforce.
 The talent and experience of your staff and vendors speak to your commitment to your business.
 Building a strong team that will attract and build investor confidence.